learn-co-curriculum/linux-env-setup/README.md

 ## Setting up your Ubuntu Developer Environment

 In this readme we are going to go over the steps for setting up your development environment in Ubuntu.
+Specifically, we wrote these instructions with Ubuntu 15.10 in mind using the MATE Desktop Environment 1.10.2.

 First off: **you need to be a user with `sudo` access to perform this setup**.
 You can check to see if you have sudo access by typing `sudo echo ok` in your terminal.
 If you get back `ok`, then you have the correct access.

-## Set up group (talk to logan)
+## Set up group

-  We need to blah blah blah.....
+He we are setting up a group with the name "npm".
+This is so that we can set reasonable permissions on packages that get installed via npm (more on permissions and npm later).
+These permissions ensure that we can globally install npm packages.

  - `sudo groupadd npm`
  - `sudo usermod -a -G npm,staff $USER`